sibiparvash2/Wireshark_Traffic_Analysis_Lab/README.md

    Purpose  -  A multi-threaded Python script designed to generate HTTP traffic for network analysis and DoS simulation in a controlled lab environment
    =======

+🐧 This Simulates Light traffic load on web server and Multiple concurrent connections from single source It Uses Raw socket communication (bypasses browser/curl) and Basic HTTP flood pattern for DoS analysis

+🐧 Wireshark Observations - When running this script from Kali to Ubuntu, Wireshark captures packets Rapidly TCP handshakes (SYN, SYN-ACK, ACK).HTTP GET requests , TCP connection terminations,Pattern of requests from same source IP can be identify and Using iptables (native Linux firewall) on your Ubuntu machine you can block a specific IP if needed so packets are'nt send to you.

  KEY FEATURES
  ============